22tcp/autoincus/README.md

 then uses these as passed arguments for incus launch config.

 Todos
-  - cleanup /tmp after run
+  - do not rely on /tmp
   - make things dynamic, move stuff to ansible vars,
   - create a role of it
+  - human linting

+Disclaimer.
+0% AI text.